t-mart/dotfiles/home/.data/README.md

 This process is explained at the
 [chezmoi documentation](https://www.chezmoi.io/user-guide/frequently-asked-questions/encryption/).

-## `registry/`
+## `windows.reg`

-Windows registry files that are applied by chezmoi.
+A registry file that contains some settings for Windows.

-## `nilesoft-shell/`
+## `nilesoft-shell.nss`

 Nilesoft Shell is a customizer for Windows' context menus.
 It is a _huge_ quality-of-life improvement.

 Unfortunately, Shell's configuration is located in the directory into which it is installed (in Program Files), so chezmoi cannot manage it directly.
-We work-around this by creating a symlink into that directory that points to this directory.
+We work-around this by creating a symlink.